AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceIDMappingType/RoleClassElementIdentifier.md

 InterfaceIDMappingType.RoleClassElementIdentifier Property
 ==========================================================
-AutomationML 2.1 APIGets and sets the identifier for the mapped RoleClass element.
+Gets and sets the identifier for the mapped RoleClass element.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)